Which country is cheaper, Belgium or Austria?

 Also, here are some specific examples of entertainment, tickets, and activities for Belgium.

-Below are a few samples from actual travelers for alcohol and nightlife costs in Austria:
+Here are a few samples of the prices for alcohol and nightlife in Austria from other travelers:

 When comparing the travel costs between Austria and Belgium, we can see that Austria is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.